wazo-platform/wazo-js-sdk/README.md

 `stream.detach(htmlEmelent)`

-Detach a stream from an existing htmlElement.
+Detaches a stream from an existing htmlElement.

 - `htmlElement`: htmlElement.